 That's right...my son will eat this the next day for lunch!
 We have a Thermos food jar that works really well for keeping hot foods hot.
 I love being able to send a hot meal for lunch because my son tends to eat all of it whereas cold lunches...not so much.

-I hope you enjoy this dish as much as he does!
+Whether it's for dinner or leftover for lunch, I hope you enjoy this recipe as much as he does!

 Gluten and Dairy Free Turkey Stroganoff